top of page

 3. Stress Management Techniques

 Chronic stress can worsen PCOS symptoms and negatively affect fertility.
-Stress hormones like cortisol can disrupt reproductive hormones and affect ovulation.
+Stress hormones like cortisol can disrupt reproductive hormones and ovulation.
 Adding stress management techniques such as meditation, deep breathing exercises, yoga, or spending time in nature can help reduce stress levels and promote relaxation.

 Tip: Schedule regular relaxation sessions into your daily routine.
 Practice mindfulness techniques or engage in hobbies that bring you joy and relaxation.